 Determine whether or not the CCWG is the best mechanism to address the issue.

 If yes, determine if the potential Chartering Organizations are able to adopt a shared Charter (e.g., if the topic is within scope of the organizations, if there is interest in the topic, etc.) and whether sufficient resources, both community as well as staff, are available to undertake this effort.
+This should be clarified as far as possible during the Charter drafting phase, during which questions relating to any anticipated additional budget or other resources needed by the CCWG should also be discussed.

-Consider if the participating organizations are able to collectively adopt the consensus output of the CCWG.
+Consider if the participating organizations believe that they will be able to adopt/approve/support/not object to CCWG output that represents the consensus of the CCWG.

+Discuss and agree on the circumstances and appropriate contexts in which the CCWG’s final recommendations need to be submitted to, and possibly acted on, by the ICANN Board.

 2.0 High Level Description of the Cross Community Working Group (CCWG) Life Cycle